-- persistent or intermittent fevers
+- persistent or intermittent fever

-- coagulation abnormalities (in particular, hypofibrinogenemia)
+- coagulation abnormalities (in particular, hypofibrinogenemia, increased D-dimers, even DIC)

-- hepatic dysfunction
+- hepatic dysfunction including high triglycerides

 The underlying problem is the inability to kill infected target cells.
 The frustrated NK-l and cytotoxic T-cell activity leads to a massive inflammatory cascade, resulting in macrophage activation, dissemination, and organ infiltration.
 The haemophagocytosis of the name refers to characteristic macrophage/histiocyte consumption of erythrocytes, most evident in the marrow but sometimes seen in the peripheral blood film.
 Not always dramatic, not always evident at presentation so serial bone marrow examinations may be required (spleen aspirate?).